muppet9010/factorio-muppet-streamer/README.md

 #### Examples

-- standard usage : `/muppet_streamer_aggressive_driver {"target":"muppet9010", "duration":30, "teleportDistance": 100}`
+- standard usage with teleport to a near vehicle : `/muppet_streamer_aggressive_driver {"target":"muppet9010", "duration":30, "teleportDistance": 100}`

 #### Notes

 - This feature uses a custom Factorio permission group when active.
 This could conflict with other mods/scenarios that also use Factorio permission groups.
 - If the vehicle comes to a stop during the time (due to hitting something) it will automatically start moving in the opposite direction.
 - This feature affects all types of cars, tanks, trains and spider vehicles.
+- If the player is already in a vehicle and it is lacking fuel then the vehicle is treated as invalid and the player may be teleported out to a suitable vehicle (option pending) or the effect will report as unsuitable.
-- If the player is in a vehicle and not in the drivers seat or it doesn't have fuel then the effect won't do anything.
+- If the player is in a duel player vehicle and not in the drivers seat the effect will still apply and supersede any driver players inputs.
+The driver will maintain steering with the `full` setting of the `control` option.
+- Trains are a special case in Factorio as every player in the train can have input to drive it.
+The mod will control the target players inputs and generally these seem to supersede any other train riding players inputs, however, this isn't guaranteed.
-- If the player isn't in a vehicle and the `teleportDistance` option is enabled then only vehicle's with an empty drivers seat and fuel will be selected.
+- If the player isn't in a vehicle and the `teleportDistance` option is enabled then only vehicle's with an empty drivers seat and not lacking fuel will be selected.
 - The player isn't prevented from removing the fuel from their vehicle as this isn't simple to prevent.
-However, this is such an active countering of the mod's behaviour that if the streamer wishes to do this then that's their choice.
+However, this is such an active countering of the mod's behavior that if the streamer wishes to do this then that's their choice.